Strengthening Disciplinary Literacy

-The WAC Clearinghouse, in distinguishing between a focus on writing in the disciplines (WID) and more general uses of writing such as writing to learn (WTL) or writing to engage (WTE), points to the specific disciplinary purposes that content area teachers might attach to their writing assignments and tasks.
+For educators interested in the teaching of writing, disciplnary literacy is talked about as “writing in the disciplines.”
+The WAC Clearinghouse, in distinguishing between a focus on writing in the disciplines (WID) and more general uses of writing such as writing to learn (WTL) or writing to engage (WTE), points to an attention to specific disciplinary purposes that content area teachers might attach to their writing assignments and tasks:

 “Writing assignments of this sort are designed to introduce or give students practice with the writing conventions of a discipline and to help them gain familiarity and fluency with specific genres and formats typical of a given discipline.
 For example, the engineering lab report includes much different information in a format quite different from the annual business report.”